ga-dc/installfest/installfest.md

 ## Open Terminal "app"

-If you haven't already, open Terminal so you can begin entering commands.
+If you haven't done so already, open Terminal so you can begin entering commands.

 You can open Terminal by:
 - typing "Terminal" into Spotlight (ensure you select the Termainl app)